 - 1. Any person who before matriculation in the University of Cambridge has received or become qualified to receive a degree from another institution of higher education shall be entitled, on or after matriculation, to be approved as an Affiliated Student, provided that - (a) on becoming qualified for the degree he or she had been a member of one or more such institutions for not less than three academical years; - (b) the degree has been approved for the purpose by the Council of the University. - 2.
-In particular cases the Council may approve as an Affiliated Student - (a) a member or former member of an institution of higher education who does not fulfil the requirements of Regulation 1; - or (b) an adult student of exceptional qualifications who is specially recommended by the Strategic Committee of the Institute of Continuing Education, provided that the student has followed courses of study in adult education classes for at least four years, of which three years shall have been spent in University extra-mural classes, or distributed between such classes and an institution of full-time higher education. - 3.
-The Council may, on the recommendation of the General Board, approve as Affiliated Students a cohort of members of an institution of higher education who do not fulfil the requirements of Regulation 1.1 - 4.
+In particular cases the Council may approve as an Affiliated Student - (a) a member or former member of an institution of higher education who does not fulfil the requirements of Regulation 1; - or (b) an adult student of exceptional qualifications who is specially recommended by the Strategic Committee of the Institute of Continuing Education, provided that the student has followed courses of study in adult education classes for at least four years, of which three years shall have been spent in University extra-mural classes, or distributed between such classes and an institution of full-time higher education.

+- 3. The Council may, on the recommendation of the General Board, approve as Affiliated Students a cohort of members of an institution of higher education who do not fulfil the requirements of Regulation 1. - 4.
 Application for approval as an Affiliated Student other than as a cohort under Regulation 3 shall be made on a student's behalf by his or her Tutor to the Registrary, and shall be accompanied by evidence of the student's qualification for such approval.
 Such application may be made at any time after the student has been provisionally accepted for admission to a College but not later than the end of the student's first term of residence.
 Approval of a student as an Affiliated Student shall have effect from the beginning of his or her first term of residence. - 5.
-A person approved as an Affiliated Student shall be deemed to have satisfied the examination requirements for matriculation.
+A person approved as an Affiliated Student shall be deemed to have satisfied the matriculation requirements for certain prospective students.
 For the purposes of the regulations for Triposes and the regulations for degrees other than the Ph.D., M.Sc., M.Litt., M.Phil., M.A.St., M.Res., M.Fin., and M.B.A.
-Degrees, an Affiliated Student's first term of actual residence shall be reckoned as his or her fourth term of residence and he or she shall be deemed to have kept by residence the three terms preceding the first term of actual residence.
+Degrees, an Affiliated Student's first term of actual residence shall be reckoned as his or her fourth term of residence and he or she shall be deemed to have kept by residence the three terms preceding the first term of actual residence. - 6.
+In the application of the regulations for Ordinary B.A.
+Degree an Affiliated Student shall be deemed to have the equivalent of one Part I Honours Examination. - 7.
+Provided always that (unless otherwise prescribed below for a particular Tripos) no student shall take Part II of any Tripos as his or her first Honours Examination later than the sixth term after the first term of actual residence, an Affiliated Student shall have the following privileges: